 These managers work for famous organisations like Adidas, Trivago, Marley Spoon, Flixbus or the German Red Cross.
 Some of my interview guests hire English speaking professionals for German startups like Lilium Aviation, Homelike, Justix, Unumotors or InterNations.
 But these managers who offer jobs in Germany for foreigners have one thing in common:

 The managers feel the pain.
 HR does not.

 This is how you beat hundreds of other candidates for an English job in a German company:

 You care more.
 Know more about the concrete results that this employer is trying to achieve with this job opening.
-You offer exactly the right solution for the employers most pressing challenge.
-You focus on solving the managers problem, not yours.
+You offer exactly the right solution for the employers most pressing challenge and you completely focus on solving the managers problem, not yours.

 Every other English speaker out there will apply for a job with a standard CV, talking to HR.
 But HR does not know how the department head defines success for this position.
 They never ask, so HR can’t tell you anything that helps you to stand out of the crowd of a thousand other expats who apply.
 Therefore my clients and I completely ignore HR.